SySS-Research/logic2-atecc508-extension/README.md

 ## Limitations
-Not all functions of the chip are implemented in the Extension.
+Not all functions of the chip are implemented in the extension.
 The focus was on the decryption of the read and write commands and getting an overview over the communication.